 1040.com has three editions: a free edition, a deluxe edition ($19.95), and a premium edition ($39.95).
 The price of filing a state return is not included and varies depending on the version you choose.

-The free edition offers free federal tax filing, but state costs $9.95.
+The free edition offers free federal tax filing, but a state return costs $9.95.
 1040.com’s free edition includes all the features listed in the deluxe and premium edition (see above), but it only covers the simplest of tax returns.
 The free version is designed for taxpayers who are filing as single or married filing jointly.
 They must also earn less than $100,000, have no dependents, receive no investment or retirement income, and must not be self-employed.

 The deluxe edition is $19.95 for federal and $14.95 for state returns.
 It is valid for all types of statuses (single, married filing jointly or separately) but is only designed for taxpayers who earn less than $100,000.
 However, it does provide coverage for families with children and other dependents and includes most tax credit and deductions, such as child care, education tax breaks, and credit for retirement savings.
 This edition does not include itemized deductions or self-employed income, so it is not appropriate for freelancers or small business owners.